ozgraslan/CENG519-Project/README.md

 those values to updates.
 The server side computes graph laplacian and doolittle LU decoposition algorihtm using matrix multiplications.
 As mentioned in the discussion, the matrix-based implementation provides stable memory usage throughout the iterations.
+As final remarks, the matrix-based implementation creates redundant computations almost in all iterations.Therefore, using a similar method that also uses the iteration number for changing the matrix multiplication, can make the algorithm a lot more efficient.